6et3ct1ve/ECCO/README.md

 ---

-**Note**: This is a learning project created for educational purposes as part of a cryptography course.
+**Note**: This is a learning project created for educational purposes as part of a C programming course.
 For production use, consider using established cryptographic libraries and tools that have undergone extensive security audits.
 ```